Explore International Career Opportunities with an Internship

 Council Internships: Working for your future

-The intern experience is real world – it is extraordinary, educational, hard work.
+The intern experience is real world – it is extraordinary, educational, and challenging.

-- our interns learn the “how-to” of connections and arrangements
+- Our interns learn the “how-to” of basic customer service and event planning.

-- they help host massive meetings as well as one-on-one connections
+- They help host large public programs as well as one-on-one connections.

-Many of our traditionally unpaid interns have gone on to careers in the public and private sectors and use their Council foundations to deal with international and national projects.
+Many of our traditionally unpaid interns have gone on to careers in the public and private sectors and use their Council experience to deal with international and national projects.